Updated July 18th 2023

-Cava is a food-friendly Spanish sparkling wine.
-It is made the same way as Champagne and can be paired with similar foods.
 Cava food pairing includes a variety of foods - from seafood and fish to ham, and different types of tapas.
-It is also possible to pair Cava with desserts, fruits and cheese.
+It is also possible to pair this Spanish sparkling wine with desserts, fruits and cheese.
 Find out the best food pairings for Cava in this wine guide!

 Cava is the most famous Spanish sparkling wine, and it is made using the same method as Champagne.
 This method is called Méthode traditionnelle and consists of two steps of fermentation.
 The second fermentation, which takes place in the bottle, is the most important part of this method, because this is when the bubbles are created and the wine is transformed from a still to a sparkling wine.